 All of them must triage: Each infected person is asked in an automated text to fill out a survey to assess their risk level, and tracers only contact by phone those who appear to be high risk or work in settings that could trigger a dangerous outbreak, such as an assisted living facility.

 Contact tracing is key to avoiding worst-case outcomes, said Dr. Tom Frieden, former director of the Centers for Disease Control and Prevention and current president and CEO of Resolve to Save Lives, a nonprofit that works to prevent epidemics.
-But the explosion of U.S. case has made it nearly impossible for even the most well-staffed health departments to keep up, he said.
+But the explosion of U.S. cases has made it nearly impossible for even the most well-staffed health departments to keep up, he said.

 Contact tracing is “a tried and true public health function,” Frieden said.
 “If the health department calls, pick up the phone.”